postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 * When users were added to, removed from, or invited to your team
 * Which user performed a specific action and when they did so

-Audit logs are retained for 90 days for Professional plan customers, and 180 days for Enterprise plan customers. <!-- TODO: reword -->
+Postman provides audit logs for 90 days for users with Professional plans, and 180 days for users with Enterprise plans.

 > Audit logs are visible to all [team admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on [Postman Professional and Enterprise plans](https://www.postman.com/pricing), including super admins on Enterprise teams.